AquaQAnalytics/TorQ-TAQ/docs/torqtaqtutorial.md

 Though most of the fields' meanings are obvious, a description of each are:

-**loadid** - The unique ID for each load attempt
+**loadid** - The unique ID for each load attempt.

-**filename** - The name of the .gz file to be loaded
+**filename** - The name of the .gz file to be loaded.

-**filetype** - type of file, i.e. trade, quote, or nbbo
+**filetype** - type of file, i.e. trade, quote, or nbbo.

-**split** - if the file is a quote, the split letter will be displayed here
+**split** - if the file is a quote, the split letter will be displayed here.

-**loadstarttime** - the time the load started
+**loadstarttime** - the time the load started.

-**loadendtime** - the time at which the load completed
+**loadendtime** - the time at which the load completed.

 **loadstatus** - binary indicator showing if load was successful or not.
 1 indicates the load was successful and 0 indicates it was not successful.

 **loadmessage** - if the load was successful, this will contain the string `"success"`.
 If the load encountered an error at any point, the error is caught and displayed here as a string.

-**mergestarttime** - if the file is quote, the start of the merge will be displayed here
+**mergestarttime** - if the file is quote, the start of the merge will be displayed here.

-**mergeendtime** - the time the merge of the split file is completed
+**mergeendtime** - the time the merge of the split file is completed.

 **mergestatus** - binary indicator showing if the merge was successful or not.
 1 indicates the merge was successful and 0 indicates it was not successful.

 **mergemessage** - if the merge encounters an error, the error message will be displayed here.